-Each year, the Nova Scotia Karate Team invites anyone interested in becoming a member of the team an opportunity to compete for a spot to represent Nova Scotia at the Canadian National Black Belt Karate Championships.
-The Championships take place annually in a pre-designated host province, usually confirmed immediately following the most recent event.
+Each year, the Nova Scotia Karate Team invites anyone interested in becoming a member of the team an opportunity to compete for a spot to represent Nova Scotia at the Canadian National Karate Championship events.
+These Championships take place annually in a pre-designated host province, usually confirmed immediately following the most recent event.
 Athletes are assisted in numerous ways to prepare for the competition in order to achieve optimum success in their event(s).
 There are individual, as well as, team events of kumite and kata.
 These events are further divided by the age and weight (for kumite) of the competitor.
 As a part of the Nova Scotia Karate Team, each athlete will be entitled to team workouts, clinics and other seminars offered specifically to team members to ensure their continued development.

-By competing in the National Championships, you will have the opportunity to make the National Team.
+By competing in the National Championship events, you will have the opportunity to make the National Team.
 Each year, both the Junior and Senior National teams compete in various International competitions.
 Making the Nova Scotia Karate Team is the first step to achieving goals such as Pan-American, World or even Olympic Champion.

 Team Documents and forms